Baselios Cleemis: Early life

 Baselios Cleemis was born on 15 June 1959 as Isaac Thottumkal (alternatively spelled as Thottunkal) in Mukkoor, a small village close to Mallappally town in Pathanamthitta district in the State of Kerala in South India.
 His parents are Mathew and Annamma Thottumkal.
 The Thottumkal (Powathikunnel Thottumkal) family is a part of the Pakalomattom family, which is an ancient Saint Thomas Christian family in Kerala.

 Education

 After graduating with BA.
 Economics from SB College Changanassery, he attended the Minor Seminary Formation in Tiruvalla from 1976 to 1979.
 He received a B.Phil. degree from St. Joseph's Pontifical Institute, Mangalapuzha, Aluva, where he attended from 1979 to 1982.
 He received a B.Th. degree from the Papal Seminary, Pune where he attended from 1983 to 1986.
 Thottunkal was ordained a priest on 11 June 1986.
-He studied for the Master of Theology in DVK Pontifical Athenaeum, Bangalore where he attended from 1986 to 1989.
+He studied for the Licentiate at the Pontifical Athenaeum Dharmaram Vidya Kshetram, Bangalore where he attended from 1986 to 1989.
 Thottunkal took his Doctorate in Ecumenical Theology from Pontifical University of St. Thomas Aquinas (Angelicum), Rome in 1997.